carranza96/DLSeminar/README.md

 * How to apply deep learning for time series forecasting problems

 * Practical examples with Keras using Google Colab notebooks

+* Tutorial to experiment in virtual machines on Azure Cloud